nickym11111/assignment4/res/README.txt

 displayed.
 Additionally, a note is provided indicating that some stocks may not be up-to-date if they were previously inputted.

+11. BuyStockCommand Class:
+The BuyStockCommand class facilitates the process of purchasing stocks shares within a portfolio management system.
+When executed, it prompts the user through a series of interactive prompts, beginning with the input of the desired number of shares to be bought and the transaction date.
+Utilizing input validation, it ensures that only valid, positive integers are accepted for shares, and valid date formats are provided.
+Finally, it ensures data integrity by saving portfolio updates using the SavePortfolioOperation, thereby ensuring that all transactions are persisted for future reference and analysis.

+12. PortfolioCompositionCommand Class:
+The PortfolioCompositionCommand class allows users to view the composition of a portfolio at a specific date by prompting them for input and retrieving the relevant data.
+The class prompts the user to enter a date in the format YYYY-MM-DD.
+It validates the input date, ensuring it is correctly formatted and not earlier than the portfolio's creation date.
+Once a valid date is provided, the class retrieves the composition of the portfolio as of that date.
+This includes details such as the stock tickers and the number of shares held for each stock.
+The retrieved information is then displayed to the user through the view, offering a detailed snapshot of the portfolio's holdings on the specified date.

+13. PortfolioDistributionCommand Class:
+The PortfolioDistributionCommand class is designed to help users understand the distribution of their investment portfolio on a specific date.
+When executed, it prompts the user to enter a date in the format YYYY-MM-DD and validates this input.
+If the provided date is earlier than the portfolio's earliest purchase date, the user is informed that distribution data is unavailable for such dates.
+For valid dates, the class retrieves the portfolio's composition at that date, displaying the value of each stock owned.
+This includes calculating the total value of the shares for each stock based on their value on the specified date.

+14. SellStockCommand Class:
+The SellStockCommand class is designed to handle the user operation of selling stocks shares from a specified portfolio.
+It begins by prompting the user to input the ticker symbol of the stock they wish to sell, ensuring that the provided symbol is valid.
+Next, it asks for the number of shares to be sold, validating that the input is a positive whole number to avoid any invalid transactions.
+Following this, the class requests the date on which the sale should occur, performing validation to ensure the date is correctly formatted and valid.
+Upon gathering this information, the SellStockCommand executes the sell operation on the portfolio, adjusting the portfolio to reflect the sale of the specified stock, number of shares, and date.
+After the sell operation, the class saves the updated portfolio state to maintain data consistency.

 Features That Properly Work For Calculations/Strategies:
 --------